jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-24-band-practice.md

 title: Band Practice
 ---
 #THIS WEEK STUFF
-This week will be a little crazy.
-Thanks for everything you are.
+Monday & Tuesday practice this week.

 1. Monday night practice - Nail down Battle song & victory song.
 Record 40ish seconds of Floating song audio for promo video.

 2. Tuesday - The first big runthrough.
 We're running all the songs from start to finish.
 Alex, Caleb & Julianne will all be there.
 So will Andrew (as an observer).
-This is a big deal.
+This is a big milestone.

-3. (If you're around) Thursday - This is more of an FYI, but we'll be shooting the promo video at the studio where I work at 7 p.m.
-If you can make it, great, if you can't, no big.
-We could use an extra hand or two and an additional creative head.

 #Prep for tomorrow 1/18/16